-Omny Studio is a powerful, multi-functional platform and we track analytics on four levels: organisation-wide, network-wide, program-wide and finally per clip.
+Omny Studio is a powerful, multi-functional platform and we track analytics on four levels: organization-wide, network-wide, program-wide and finally per clip.

-1) The organisation-wide analytics are for users that have multiple shows, for example, a large podcast network or radio station.
+1) The organization-wide analytics are for users that have multiple shows, for example, a large podcast network or radio station.
 This level of analytics shows stats across every episode of every show.

 You can change the date range for your analytics by selecting dates manually or selecting pre-set date ranges.
 (Note: analytics are always displayed in your local timezone.
 There may be some discrepancies for a date range crossing a daylight savings change).

 Each analytics section of Omny Studio is laid out in the same basic format.
 Here is a breakdown of what each part means.

-Clip downloads: the total number of downloads for every piece of audio in the selected area (organisation, program, playlist or single clip).
+Clip downloads: the total number of downloads for every piece of audio in the selected area (organization, program, playlist or single clip).